cslarsen/csl.name/_drafts/scheme-tutorial.md

 all, the specifications leave some details unspecified so as to keep it small and leave enough wiggle room for implementations to decide how to do things.
-Most importantly, there wasn't an official library system until R<sup>6</sup>RS defined one in 2007.
+Most importantly, there wasn't an official library system until R<sup>6</sup>RS in 2007.
 Even worse, many people disagreed with its design, so the new R<sup>7</sup>RS spec has its own system.
 This means that code is not by default portable between implementations.
 In practice, this means that people usually stick to one or two implementation silos.
 Andy Wingo gives some